VladSteopoaie/simple-message-exchange-service/README.md

 # Simple Message Exchange Service Using Sockets in Python

 ## Description
 This project encapsulate a server on which clients can request specific data (current time, current date, temperature).
-The communication between the client and the server is encrypted using a basic xor encryption.
+The communication between the client and the server is encrypted using a basic XOR encryption.

 ```Note: when temperature is requested the server responds with a random number between -100 and 100.```